You don't have any saved vehicles!

 Are you wondering how much it costs to lease a car?
 If you’re wondering how much does it cost to lease a car, the good news is that it’s negotiable.
 Many manufacturers and dealerships offer zero-down lease deals.
 Of course, there are varying factors that qualify or disqualify individuals from these kinds of leases.
 Factors like credit scores, credit payment history, etc. Just keep in mind that paying nothing down typically means bigger monthly payments.
 Vehicle leasing, like traditional auto financing, works like this: the bigger the down payment, the lower the monthly payment.

 Yes, you can lease a used car.
-This type of ‘used car leasing’ is a little known ‘secret’ among car dealers but most dealerships do offer Certified Pre-Owned leasing specials on CPO vehicles less than four (4) years old and with less than 48,000 miles on the odometer.
+This type of ‘used car leasing’ is a little known ‘secret’ among car dealers but most San Diego car dealerships like ours do offer Certified Pre-Owned leasing specials on CPO vehicles less than four (4) years old and with less than 48,000 miles on the odometer.